 After watching Simple Women, I was fortunate enough to discuss the film with Chiara Malta, and she spoke about the film’s unusual structure, filming in Romania for the first time (the film is partly set in Bucharest, as well as Rome), and the film’s tight shooting schedule (the film was shot in just 20 days); which was one of her biggest challenges making this film.

 Bangla is a promising debut film from Italian director/ co-writer Phaim Bhuiyan, who also stars as the film’s lead character (with the same name).
 The film follows Phaim, a young second-generation Italian living with his traditional Bangladeshi family in Rome.
 He’s trying to figure out his life, while also respecting his family’s cultural and religious traditions.
-Then he starts dating a woman that is his exact opposite, and has to overcome the cultural differences in their relationship.
+Then he starts dating a woman that is his exact opposite and has to overcome the cultural differences in their relationship.

 This enjoyable romantic comedy is loosely based on Bhuiyan’s life, and it deals with complex issues in a comical way.
-Bhuiyan used his home neighbourhood for the film’s setting, and it plays a major part throughout the film.
+Bhuiyan used his home neighborhood for the film’s setting, and it plays a major part throughout the film.

 If you’re a fan of Aziz Ansari’s Netflix show Master of None (which inspired Bhuiyan), then I highly recommend watching Bangla.